arnaghizadeh/grid_cell_navigation_model/README.md

 ```

 ### Grid cell simulator
-The module can, also show its out as follows.
+The module can also show its output with the following function.

 ```
 mo.showModule();
 ```
 The output is the grid numbers.
-The is the final grids for the routing example shown above.
-For using the program as a grid simulator, the module steps can show the grid cell values in every step of the way.
+This presentation is the final grids for the routing example shown above.
+For using the program as a grid simulator,  the code can be modified to show the grid cell values in every step of the way.

 ```
 2	2	2	2	2	2	0	0	0	0	0	0	0	0	0	0	0	0	0	0
 2	2	0	2	4	2	0	0	0	0	0	0	0	0	0	0	0	0	0	0
 0	0	0	0	2	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0